sonic-net/SONiC/doc/path_tracing/path_tracing_midpoint.md

 (5) PortsOrch receives a PORT_TABLE update notification (PortsOrch is an APPL_DB subscriber).

 (6) PortsOrch invokes the sairedis `set_port_attribute()` APIs to set the port PT attributes including PT Interface ID, PT Timestamp Template, PT TAM Object.
-The port PT attributes are injected  into the ÀSIC_DB.
+The port PT attributes are injected  into the ASIC_DB.

 The next subsections describe the changes required to support the PT Midpoint HLD described above.